 - 1. Develop specific hypotheses and empirical predictions for a research question. - 2.
 Design empirical models to test a proposed empirical prediction. - 3.
 Understand the limitation of their empirical designs and possible alternative explanations from the empirical findings. - 4.
 Position the findings in the related literature.
-Understand and articulate how the findings contribute to our understanding of the broader topic.
+Understand and articulate the contribution a study to our understanding of the broader topic.